 Why website speed matters for your online reputation?

-When it comes to the success of your business website, many business owners skip over the important factor of website speed and jump right to the basics high-quality content, easy navigation and all inbound links.
+When it comes to the success of your business website, many business owners skip over the important factor of website speed and jump right to the basics of high-quality content, easy navigation, and all inbound links.
 While all of these are absolutely necessary for your business online success, website speed cannot be something to ignore.